cloudscribe/cloudscribe.Web.Pagination/README.md

 * cs-ajax-mode - replace

 To use ajax, you must include jquery.unobtrusive-ajax.js in the page

+To use the AlphaPagerTagHelper you would addosmethinglike this in your view:

+    <cs-alphapager cs-alphabet="ABCDEFGHIJKLMNOPQRSTUVWXYZ"
+        cs-selected-letter="@Model.Query"
+        cs-all-label="All"
+        asp-controller="Paging"
+        asp-action="ProductList"
+        cs-selected-letter-param="query"
+        ></cs-alphapager>

+#### AlphaPagerTagHelper Supported Attributes with their default values

+* cs-alphabet - ABCDEFGHIJKLMNOPQRSTUVWXYZ
+* cs-populated-letters - null - you can pass in an IEnumerable<string> indicating which letters actually have data so that ones without data can be non links.
+If not provided then every letter will be a link
+* cs-selected-letter - empty string
+* cs-selected-letter-param = "letter"
+* cs-all-label  - "All"
+* cs-all-value - empty string
+* cs-include-numbers - false
+* cs-alphapager-ul-class - "pagination alpha"

 For more details you can study the PagingDemo.Web project in this repo.
 If you have questions or find bugs, please [post in the issues](https://github.com/joeaudette/cloudscribe.Web.Pagination/issues)